Nexmo/station/_documentation/vonage-business-cloud/vbc-apis/overview.md

 # The Vonage Business Cloud APIs

 The Vonage Business Cloud (VBC) APIs are a set of read-only APIs that enable you to retrieve information about VBC accounts.
-You can use this information in the Number Programmability service applications that you create.
+You can use this information in the Smart Number applications that you create.

 The following APIs are available: